justinba1010/USCCodeathon-F19-Upper/city-building/main.md

 ## Input

-The first line contains an integer $$n$$ and $$x$$, the number of cities, and the number of city to city roadsites that are accounted for.
+The first line contains an integer $$n$$ and $$x$$, the number of cities, and the number of city to city connections that are possible(the number you will receive in the input).
 Each line after will have two numbers denoting which two cities are being connected, and the length of the road connecting those two cities.